DrumilHV/Namestay-React/NOTES/class_7.md

 1. there are tow params to useEffect() hook, 1 st is callback function(mandatory), second is dependency array(optional).
 2. If there is no dependency array, then everytime you re-render the component the use effect will be called.
-3. If the dependency array is empty then the useEffect will be called only once after the inital render.
+3. If the dependency array is empty then the useEffect will be called only once after the inital render .
+4. The basic nature of useEffect is to be called after each render.
-4. If array has a var, useEffect will be called when the var changes (var can be state or non state).
+5. If array has a var, useEffect wilvl be called when the var changes (var can be state or non state).
-5. YOu can have multiple useEffects in a program.
+6. YOu can have multiple useEffects in a program.
-6. You can have props as dep arary and normal js vars.
+7. You can have props as dep arary and normal js vars.
-7. <strong>Every time you render the componnet, useEffect is called.
+8. <strong>Every time you render the componnet, useEffect is called.
 Always called after the initial render.</strong>

 # useState()